When heterogeneity drives hysteresis: Anticonformity in the multistate $q$-voter model on networks: Model

 It is still a Bernoulli random variable with probability $p$, but it is drawn only once in the initial state and then remains fixed over time.
 Therefore, the expected number of anticonformists is $pN$, and the expected number of conformists is $(1-p)N$.

 As usual, we use random sequential updating.
 A unit of time ($t \rightarrow t + 1$) is defined as $N$ elementary updates, which corresponds to one Monte Carlo step (MCS).
 An elementary update (schematically shown in Fig.~\ref{fig:scheme}) consists of the following steps: \begin{enumerate} \item Randomly select a target voter $v$. \item Randomly select a group of $q$ neighbors of $v$, without repetitions (the $q$-panel). \item Check whether all $q$ neighbors are in the same state, i.e., whether the $q$-panel is unanimous.
-If the $q$-panel is unanimous, proceed to step 4; otherwise, nothing happens. \item Update the state of the target voter $v$ according to the version of the model: \begin{enumerate} \item \textbf{Annealed}: with probability $p$, the target voter $v$ adopts randomly one of the $S-1$ states different from that of the $q$-panel (anticonformity), and with complementary probability $1-p$ it adopts the same state as the $q$-panel (conformity). \item \textbf{Quenched}: if the target voter $v$ is an anticonformist, it adopts randomly one of the $S-1$ states different from that of the $q$-panel; if it is a conformist, it adopts the same state as the $q$-panel. \end{enumerate} \end{enumerate}
+If the $q$-panel is unanimous, proceed to step 4; otherwise, nothing happens. \item Update the state of the target voter $v$ according to the version of the model: \begin{enumerate} \item \textbf{Annealed}: with probability $p$, the target voter $v$ adopts randomly one of the $S-1$ states different from that of the $q$-panel, if the opinion of the $q$-panel is the same as the opinion of the target (anticonformity), and with complementary probability $1-p$ it adopts the same state as the $q$-panel (conformity). \item \textbf{Quenched}: if the target voter $v$ is an anticonformist, it adopts randomly one of the $S-1$ states different from that of the $q$-panel provided that the opinion of the $q$-panel is the same as the opinion of the target; if it is a conformist, it adopts the same state as the $q$-panel. \end{enumerate} \end{enumerate}